danielebruneo/remarkable2-hacks/README.md

 This is found on your RM2, going into Menu->Settings->Help->Copyright and licences.
 At the end of this page you will find all the IP addresses of your device and the SSH password you'll need.
 Store it in a safe location (not your RM2)!
 If you should be in the situation in which the standard UI won't lunch, that could save you from fully bricking your device.

+### Back it up
+Please make sure you have fully synced your device and possibly done a backup of your work by other means before doing any changes to the software.

 # Hacks
 ## remarkable-hacks